 - Bearing in fans

 - A cover of a pen

 - Electric switch

 There are three different types of clearance fit generally used.

 Loose clearance fit

-In loose clearance fit, a good amount of clearance is available and precision is not a concern.
-For example, agricultural Machineries usually have loose clearance fit
+In a loose clearance fit, a good amount of clearance is available and precision is not a concern.
+For example, agricultural Machinery usually has a loose clearance fit

 Running clearance fit